Jcolejeff/buildCap.site/README.md

-# BuildCAP landing
+# buildCap landing

 ```
-landing page for the BuildCAP platform
+landing page for the buildCap platform
 ```

 ## 🚀 Project Structure